 ThriveSparrow is specifically built to help top management use the OKR framework, and keeping an org-wide tracking of key results and initiatives.

-Goals Module Overview on ThriveSparrow
+Overview of OKRs on ThriveSparrow

 Use the OKR framework to set goals and align them with organizational objectives.
 Try ThriveSparrow for free.
 Unlock greater accountability for teams, and enhanced performance across the organization.